 - Applicants must submit the application form online.
 You will be able to upload your supporting documents with your application.

-- If you have specific questions about the application or the application process in general, or are having any problems submitting the application form, please email Steve Holman at email@example.com
+- If you have specific questions about the application or the application process in general, or are having any problems submitting the application form, please email the Holman Community Affairs team at email@example.com.

 - The Holman Grants Committee meets twice yearly — May and November — to consider grant application requests.
 Application deadlines are October 31 for the fall review, and April 30 for the spring review.
 A notification email is sent to all applicants no later than two weeks following the Grants Committee meeting.